- Comprehensive upgrade for bestselling pickup includes revised looks

 Ford has jammed the new Ranger full with new high-tech equipment and options.

 The item that first catches our eye is the Active Noise Control technology fitted on the most powerful Double Cab variants – this should substantially improve the in-cab refinement, and therefore passenger comfort levels.
-An excellent concept.
+An excellent concept that we look forward to testing.

 Similarly excellent is the news that Ford is fitting the Ranger with autonomous emergency braking (AEB) as standard.
 The system is called Pre-Collision Assist with Pedestrian Detection, and uses a forward-facing camera as well as radar to make the Ranger the first pickup on sale in the UK that can actively brake for people as well as vehicles.